Parsl/parsl/docs/userguide/futures.rst

 Concurrency can be used to enhance performance when independent activities can execute on different cores or nodes in parallel.
-The following code fragment demonstrates this idea showing that overall execution time may be reduced if the two function calls are executed concurrently.
+The following code fragment demonstrates this idea, showing that overall execution time may be reduced if the two function calls are executed concurrently.

    .. code-block:: python